Best Practices for Parcel Returns

 Effective policies for parcel returns

 Now, here's the million-dollar question: How can you offer an effective returns policy without breaking the bank?
 According to a recent study, 42% of online shoppers want free return shipping.
 But someone has to pay for it.
-Here's a list of some creative options used by online companies:
+Here's a list of some creative parcel return options used by online companies:

-- Include the shipping cost in the price of the product.
+- Include the parcel shipping cost in the price of the product.
 If your product is exclusive or your store has a good following, customers may be willing to pay higher prices.
 There's a tipping point, though, where customers will leave your site if prices are too high.
 You can test that amount over time and adjust your prices accordingly.

 - Offer free returns only to loyalty customers.
 Rewarding loyal customers with a free returns policy can help build business by turning casual shoppers into loyal customers.